paulcollett/food-truck-wp-theme/readme.txt

 - Highly Customizable
 - Mobile, Responsive Ready
-- Designer suggested Color Schemes (Suitable for Food Trucks)
+- Designer suggested Color Schemes (suitable for Food Trucks)
-- Designer suggested Google Fonts Pairings (Suitable for Food Trucks)
+- Designer suggested Google Fonts Pairings (suitable for Food Trucks)
 - Choose your own Color Schemes

-Optimized for use with Food Truck Location & Times plugin to show your visitors where you will be in style.
+Optimized for use with Food Truck Location & Times plugin to show your visitors where you will be.

 == Installation ==